metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 These Buccaneer depth receivers are just trash.
 Two fumbles to end two promising drives.

 This Green Bay team has a championship defense.
 Great defensive backs combined with a defensive line headlined by two studs in Preston Smith and Rashan Gary.

+One of the keys here to winning was Tampa Bay managing steady production on offense through scheme.
+That's clearly not the case here.
+It's just...bad.